shivathapaa/Nepali-Date-Picker/README.md

 Some of them are listed below:

 - `CustomCalendar` - Calendar which represents both English and Nepali dates.
+- `SimpleDate` and  `SimpleTime` - Simple representation of date and time.
 - `NepaliMonthCalendar` - Nepali Month Calendar which consists of the month details.
 - `NepaliDateLocale` - To control language, dateFormat, weekDayName, and monthName.
 - `NepaliDatePickerLang` - Set of supported language (English & Nepali for now).